 For Hold buttons, some devices or daws might miss the "off" command if it is sent too soon after the "on" command.
 The Cubase "Forward" function will e.g. ignore the "off" command if it is sent quicker than 250 milliseconds after the "on" command (...don't ask me why).
 If you hit a Hold button a very short time and the recipient system doesn't react on the "off" command, try to add a minimum hold time (milliseconds).
 If your key press is shorter than that time, the plugin will delay the sending of the "off" command until the minimum time has passed.

 A cycle button is totally dependent on a configuration file ("Translation file") that defines the steps that the button should cycle through.
-Each time the button is pressed it moves to the next configured item in the configuration file, sends the Midi value and displays the (possibly translated) value on the button and (optionally) a button image for that specific value.
+Each time the button is pressed, it moves to the next configured item in the configuration file, sends the Midi value directly or glides to the Midi value, and displays the (possibly translated) value on the button and (optionally) a button image for that specific value.

 The End behavior dropdown defines the behavior when the button comes to the last item in the configuration file.